redis/redis-doc/commands/eval.md

 ```

 As you can see 3.333 is converted into 3, and the *bar* string is never returned as there is a nil before.

+## Helper functions to return Redis types

+There are two helper functions to return Redis types from Lua.

+* `redis.error_reply(error_string)` returns an error reply.
+This function simply returns the single field table with the `err` field set to the specified string for you.
+* `redis.status_reply(status_string)` returns a status reply.
+This function simply returns the single field table with the `ok` field set to the specified string for you.

+There is no difference between using the helper functions or directly returning the table with the specified format, so the following two forms are equivalent:

+    return {err="My Error"}
+    return redis.error_reply("My Error")

 ## Atomicity of scripts